cs4804-24c/a1-ghd3/README.md

 DESCRIPTION

-pink screen with shapes loaded onto the screen, with transitions that slightly move and change the color of the shapes.
+This was a product for my first assignment in CS4804, it features a light pink background with animated rectangles, circles, lines, and polygons.
+The shapes transition in shape and color, with the intent of creating an aesthetically pleasing graphic display.

 ```